 Mentorship is often touted as one of the most important and effective methods for developing employees – and for good reason!
 The benefits of being paired with a competent and experienced mentor are vast and can include everything from accelerated learning to increased job satisfaction.

 A quick note on why you should trust our tips: At Together, we’ve built a mentorship platform to make launching impactful mentoring programs easy.
 In supporting hundreds of enterprises, we’ve learned a thing or two about what makes a successful program, and more importantly, what makes a successful mentoring relationship.
-These tips come from substantial science done on mentoring techniques and our own expertise.
+These tips come from substantial research done on mentoring techniques and our own expertise.

 Let’s dive in!